 With the exception of combined classes 131 and 141 (where the A, B and Z complexity categories are grouped for modelling), the inlier bounds for admitted AMHCC classes were set using the L1.5H1.514 trimming method, as shown in Figure 5.
-This is in line with the 2018-19 admitted AMHCC shadow model and the previous trimming method applied to major diagnostic categories 19 and 20 when admitted mental health was costed under the AR-DRG cost model, because the narrower bounds generated a lower proportion of inliers and higher proportion of short-stay and long-stay outliers.
+This is in line with the previous trimming method applied to major diagnostic categories 19 and 20 when admitted mental health was costed under the AR-DRG cost model, because the narrower bounds generated a lower proportion of inliers and higher proportion of short-stay and long-stay outliers.
 For combined AMHCC classes with fewer than 50 observations, a per diem model is adopted instead of the inlier/outlier model.
-Hence, the inlier bounds are set to zero for these classes.
+Hence, the inlier bounds are not applicable for these classes.
 This applies to combined classes 131 and 141.